jbtronics/settings-bundle/docs/usage/storage_adapters.md

 For performance reasons the ORMStorageAdapter performs a `SELECT *` query to load all settings data at once, to save a lot of single queries.
 This behavior can be disabled by setting the `prefetch_all` option under `orm_storage` to false in the bundle configuration.

+If you have multiple entity managers, the adapter should detect the correct entity manager based on the entity class automatically.
+If you want to use a specific entity manager, you can set the `entity_manager` option in the adapter options.

 ### InMemoryStorageAdapter

 Stores the settings in memory (RAM).
 The settings are not persisted and will be lost after the current request.
 This storage adapter is mainly used for testing.